-RABAT – More Malaysian tourists and entrepreneurs are expected to visit Morocco by October this year when the citizens are permitted to travel without visas following an agreement made on July 17, 2017 between both countries.
+RABAT – More Malaysian tourists and entrepreneurs are expected to visit Morocco by October this year when they are permitted to travel without visas, following an agreement made on July 17, 2017 between Malaysia and Morocco.

 The domestic administration of Morocco will take one to three months before the exemption of travel visas are granted to Malaysian citizens, said Malaysian Ambassador to Morocco, Datuk Jamal Hassan in an exclusive interview with Malaysia World News (MWN) recently.

 “At the moment Malaysian citizens are still required to apply for travel visas to enter Morocco.
 The initiative to exempt travel visas for Malaysians has been going on since a long time and will finally be materialized soon,” he said at his residence in Rabat recently.

 Jamal added, with the exemption of travel visas, business people are able to travel any time they are required to meet their counterparts in Morocco compared to a week to apply for a travel visa.